+44 (0)1223 330484

 Nevertheless, students occasionally experience financial challenges.
 Both the university and the college have some funds available to support financial difficulties caused by ‘unforeseen and unforeseeable circumstances’ (the traditional definition), and occasionally for other needs.

-The College has several funds, and the Student Finance Welfare Committee will allocate sums from the most appropriate fund where they accept that there is genuine hardship and there are funds available.
+The College has several funds, and the SWF will allocate sums from the most appropriate fund where they accept that there is genuine financial need and there are funds available.
 These are:

 • Chui Wen Mei Memorial Bursary Fund, generously donated in memory of Ms Chui Wen Mei

-• Hughes Hall Hardship Fund, from historic donations and other sources
+• Hughes Hall Financial Assistance Fund, from historic donations and other sources

 • Hughes Hall Innominate Fund, for small grants